sf-wdi-21/notes/week-07/day-02-sql/intro-sql-reading.md

 #Database Setup

-Let's create our first relational database using the Terminal.
+Let's create our first relational database (RDB) using the Terminal.

   `createdb practice`